 September 28, 2007

-Unless you have heard me go on about Stella, my spiritual mother of decades, you wouldn’t understand why John introduced me to his friend as “my big sister.”
-Looking at our faces (shown in the photo), you’d wonder, how?
+Unless you have heard me gushing about Stella, my decades-long spiritual mother, you wouldn’t understand why John introduced me to his Atlanta friend as “my big sister” when he was in town visiting from his home in Hawaii.
+Looking at our faces (shown in the photo), you’d wonder, How?
 What’s up with that?

 Simple.
-Since the late sixties, when I launched my first career as an early childhood educator, in Cambridge, MA, I met John, his parents and ten siblings.
-I immediately claimed them as mine.
-And neither time, nor distance, life, nor death has changed this relationship.
-So, of course, rearranging my schedule to catch up with this visitor from Hawaii was a no-brainer.
-(John is on an east coast tour seeking galleries, institutions, festivals, and marketplaces to show his art.)
+In the late 1960s, when I launched my first career as an early childhood educator, in Cambridge, MA, I met John, his ten siblings, and their parents, Joe and Stella Nichols.
+And I immediately claimed them as mine.
+Since then, neither time, distance, life, nor death has changed this belonging.
+So, I rearranged my schedule on short notice to catch up with my brother-visitor on his East Coast tour seeking galleries, institutions, festivals, and marketplaces to show his art.

 Stella, the woman whom I called "Inspiration" since our meeting that first Head Start year for Karen and for me, died 21 months ago, at age 83.
-She remains a tree of life — many roots, many branches: my beloved surrogate parent, adored sister, treasured friend — a total force for good.
+She remains a tree of life — many roots, many branches, and my beloved surrogate parent, adored sister, treasured friend — a permanent force for good.

 Family.
-Bloodlines; yes, that is one way to be family.
-Marriage confers family status, too.
-And then, there is family of choice: the one we populate with people we claim and who claim us.
-It is so simple to accomplish.
-Reach across artificial divides.
+Tracing blood lines is one way to define family.
+Marriage confers a family status, too.
+And then, there is a family of choice, the one we populate with people whom we claim and who claim us.
+It is easy to accomplish.
+Just reach across artificial divides.
 Remain open.
 And, only connect.

 Au revoir, Marcel Marceau